bbauska/zombiePolitics/README.md

 and his torture-induced confession has rightly been ruled inadmissible by a mili­ taryjudge.
-But the administration does not feel that he has su&°ered enough."12 And yet _lawad was the subject of egregious and repugnant acts of torture from the moment he was captured in Afghanistan and later turned over to American forces.
+But the administration does not feel that he has su&°ered enough."12 And yet _lawad was the subject of egregious and repugnant acts of torture from the moment he was captured in Afghanistan and later turned over to American forces.</p>

-In a sworn affidavit, Colonel Vandeveld stated that _lawad had undergone extensive abuse at Bagram for approximately two months: "The abuse included the slapping of Mr. _Iawad across the face while Mr. ]awad’s head was covered with a hood, as well as Mr. ]awad’s having been shoved down a stairwell while both hood­
+<p>In a sworn affidavit, Colonel Vandeveld stated that _lawad had undergone
+extensive abuse at Bagram for approximately two months: "The abuse included the slapping of Mr. _Iawad across the face while Mr. ]awad’s head was covered with a hood, as well as Mr. ]awad’s having been shoved down a stairwell while both hood­